Wishing Piece Raid RNG (CFW)

 4. Close the Raid Parameter Subwindow by either clicking the X in the top corner or clicking the Cancel button.
 DO NOT CLICK SAVE.

-Pressing the Save button will inject the current seed back into the Raid Den (very bad).
+Pressing the Save button will inject the current seed and any other details back into the Raid Den (very bad).
 NEVER USE THIS BUTTON TO CLOSE THE RAID PARAMETER SUBWINDOW if you care about the legitimacy of your Pokémon.

 Figure 5 - Luxray Overview